 Professor Mike Murphy

-In 2022 Mike was interim national coordinator for a major national initiative to transform teaching and learning across the technological university sector in Ireland that is funded by the European Commission through Ireland’s National Recovery & Resilience Programme.
+In 2022 Professor Murphy was interim national coordinator for the €40 million NTUTORR national initiative to transform teaching and learning across the technological university sector in Ireland, a project funded by the European Commission through Ireland’s National Recovery and Resilience Programme.